-We did mention we were starting a colour series, and in between articles like choosing colours for your interiors, we will be sharing all the goodies we find in the colour world.
-Today, its the Dulux Colour Forecast 2016.
+We did mention we were starting a colour series, and in between articles like choosing colours for your interiors, we’ll be sharing all the goodies we find in the colour world.
+Today, it’s the Dulux Colour Forecast 2016.

 Part of our goal in this colour series is to encourage designers to step into our uncharted colour territories.
 At the beginning of the year, Pantone released their colours of the year, Rose Quartz and Serenity.
 It would be an understatement to say it didn’t break the internet, as everywhere I went I saw it.
 From set designs to styling by Interior Designers and Stylists, I got to see a lot of Rose quartz and Serenity, and they are really beautiful colours.
 Only thing is, I kind of felt they were safe colours, what I’d like to call easy colours.
 Its much easier to use subtle colours than strong colours.
 There is always that fear of perception and how people will relate to it.
 Not too long after, I stumbled upon the Dulux colour forecast for 2016 by Dulux Australia which was released last year, and what I saw was a completely different direction from Pantone’s and even the previous Dulux colour forecast.
 It made a really strong impression; the choice of colours and how they were combined was really refreshing, stunning and bold.
 Have a look,